pi-hole/docs/docs/database/gravity/example.md

 1. **Add three groups.**

-    The `Unassociated` group has a special meaning and cannot be deleted.
+    The `Default` group has a special meaning and cannot be deleted.
 All domains, clients, and adlists without a specific group assignment are automatically managed through this group.
 Disabling this group will disable Pi-hole blocking for all unmanaged devices.

     ![Adding three groups](example-groups.png)